 When a restaurant gives a customer food poisoning, they’ll usually refund the customer’s money, issue a heartfelt apology, and take a look at what went wrong while hoping they don’t get sued.
 But when a chain restaurant gives a customer food poisoning, dozens, if not hundreds, of customers are usually affected because so many people are served the same exact product, and the company can really find itself in hot water.
 Just look at what happened with Chipotle last year: The E. coli poisoning of 45 people gave the chain's reputation a hit it'll take years to recover from, but the outbreak doesn't even come close to being one of the worst of all-time.

-Mass foodborne illness outbreaks can destroy the reputations (and the bank accounts) of the companies involved, and in some cases it takes years (and smart marketing campaigns) to convince the public that there’s no longer any threat.
+Mass foodborne illness outbreaks can destroy the reputations (and the stock prices) of the companies involved, and in some cases it takes years (and smart marketing campaigns) to convince the public that there’s no longer any threat.
 Many of the worst foodborne illness outbreaks in recent years have been the responsibility of some big and well-known food producers, as well.
 Read on to learn about the 10 biggest food poisoning outbreaks since the Centers for Disease Control began tracking them in the 1970s.